mrkkrp/markkarpov.com/tutorial/exceptions.md

 ```

 `withRunInIO` is essentially the same thing as `liftBaseWith` from
-`monad-control`, only specialized to `IO` as base monad (the most common use
+`monad-control`, only specialized to `IO` as the base monad (the most common
-case, if not the only).
-The `UnliftIO` newtype is necessary to be able to
+use case, if not the only).
+The `UnliftIO` newtype is necessary to be able
-return function that has universally quantified arguments (introduced with
+to return a function that has universally quantified arguments (introduced
-`forall`s) in its signature (this is “impredicative polymorphism” the
+with `forall`s) in its signature (this is the “impredicative polymorphism”
-documentation mentions).
+the documentation mentions).
 We only need this in `askUnliftIO`.
-The method is
+The method
-rather unique to `unliftio`, it provides running function `forall a. m a ->
+is rather unique to `unliftio`, it provides the running function `forall a.
-IO a` that one can pass around freely and apply several times, to different
+m a -> IO a` that one can pass around freely and apply several times, to
-`a` types.
+different `a` types.

 The second difference between the library and `monad-control` is that it
 only defines instances of `MonadUnliftIO` for stateless monadic stacks which